OSU-MC/MyClassroom/CONTRIBUTING.md

   - **Server (@OSU-MC/backend-team)**: All changes within the `/server/` directory.
   - **Client (@OSU-MC/frontend-team)**: All changes within the `/client/` directory.
   - **General (@OSU-MC/myclassroom)**: Changes in the parent directory or affecting multiple areas.
 - PRs will be reviewed according to the order they are received.
-Once approved, they can be merged into `dev` with the merge queue.
+Once approved, they can be merged into `main` with the merge queue.

 ### Code Review
 As an open source project, we welcome contributions from everyone.
 Here are some things you can do to make your contributions easier for others to review: